StormCreative/frontend-styleguide/css.md

 ###js-hooks

 If we are applying javascript to a class then we apply a js-hook to the name.
 This allows us to reuse the class for both javascript and css, knowing that is hooked to a javascript file.
-An example would be [.js-popup] and from this we know what the action is and can now use that class for styling purposes to.
+An example would be .js-popup and from this we know what the action is and can now use that class for styling purposes aswell.

 ###Code markup